Skip to main content

 • Age: As we age, our cholesterol levels rise.

-• Medicines: Certain drugs can elevate cholesterol levels.
+• Medicines: Certain medications can elevate cholesterol levels.

 • Obesity: Individuals with an elevated body mass index are at greater risk for high cholesterol.

-• Diet: Consuming high quantities of saturated and trans fats can raise LDL cholesterol levels.
+• Diet: Eating foods high in saturated and trans fats can raise LDL cholesterol levels, whereas consuming unsaturated fats can help boost HDL cholesterol.

-• Inactivity: Activity helps to elevate HDL cholesterol.
+• Inactivity: Physical activity helps to elevate HDL cholesterol.

 • Smoking: Tobacco products decrease HDL and increase LDL.
 The link between smoking and high cholesterol is greater for women.